NMTHmations/Hungarian-MP/README.md

 + Some politicians may have changed their names, or use different name formats, which the algorithm cannot detect so far.
 (I'm working on this issue)

 + Search type version will roll out in the next few days.
+(Solved)

 # Vagyonnyilatkozat-szeletelő